WeryZebra-Yue/pulse-backend/README.md

 Refer to the API docs at `http://localhost:8000/docs` for interactive exploration.

 ---

-## Contributing

-Contributions are welcome!
-Please open issues or pull requests for bug fixes, new features, or improvements.

----

 ## License

 MIT License © 2025 Your Name or Organization